UFC Fight Night: Moreno vs. Albazi: Predictions & Analysis

 A few statistical edges stand out.
 Blanchfield throws significantly more leather — a 2.2 sig. strike per minute gap.
 Namajunas is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Namajunas has tighter striking defense, making opponents miss more often.

 The Pick: Erin Blanchfield over Rose Namajunas.
 This is essentially a pick'em.
-The model nudges toward Blanchfield at 51%, but there's almost nothing separating these two.
+The model nudges toward Blanchfield at 53%, but there's almost nothing separating these two.
+The market implies 58% for Blanchfield, but our model sees only 53%.
+That 5-point gap favoring Namajunas is worth watching.

 Brendson Ribeiro vs Caio Machado